rodrigopimentel/211-fall-2019/lab-08/readme.md

 `pointer = new type [number_of_elements]`

 The first expression is used to allocate memory to contain one single element of type type.
 The second one is used to allocate a block (an array) of elements of type type, where number_of_elements is an integer value representing the amount of these.
-For example:
+For example, consider the code below:

 ```c++
 int * foo;